Fill in this quick form to receive your FREE personal holiday quote from us...

 You have the option to visit the National Aquarium of New Zealand, home to the country’s most diverse range of sea life.
 You might also like to visit Otatara Pa (Maori Fortified Village) which was the largest Pa in the Hawkes Bay region, now a historical reserve showcasing many of the foundations of terraced dwelling sites and food pits.
 Alternatively, you can explore the Napier and Hasting wine region in the afternoon with your guide and visit vineyards and cellar doors at your leisure.

 Stay 2 nights in Napier.

-Today Safari Overland to Cape Kidnappers Gannet Colony – the world’s largest, most accessible Gannet nesting place.
+Today enjoy a Safari Overland to Cape Kidnappers Gannet Colony – the world’s largest, most accessible Gannet nesting place.
 It’s the only way of being taken right to within a few feet of these remarkable birds and there is no walking required!
-Enjoy an overland safari through the spectacular scenery of Cape Kidnappers Station and see over 20,000 gannets, with their distinctive black eye markings and a pale gold crown.
+See over 20,000 gannets, with their distinctive black eye markings and a pale gold crown.
 In the air above your heads these amazing birds with their six foot wing span swoop and dive as they bring back fish.
 On the ground, the pairs preen and perform the dance of the gannets’ recognition ritual.
 The 36km, three hour trip includes a commentary by your tour guide on the farming operation on Cape Kidnappers Station and an introduction to the gannets.

 Travel time Napier to Wellington – 4 hours